sockeqwe/mosby/README.md

 [![Build Status](https://travis-ci.org/sockeqwe/mosby.svg?branch=master)](https://travis-ci.org/sockeqwe/mosby)

 # Sample APK
-You can find the smaple apk files in the [release section](https://github.com/sockeqwe/mosby/releases)
+You can find the sample apk files in the [release section](https://github.com/sockeqwe/mosby/releases)

 # Changelog
 The changelog can be found in the [release section](https://github.com/sockeqwe/mosby/releases)